OpenNews/srccon/logistics.md

 We have reserved a block of rooms at the [The Commons Hotel](http://www.commonshotel.com) at a base rate of $153 per night.
 To get the conference rate, please call 612-379-8888 and ask for the SRCCON rate, or use our [dedicated booking link](https://gc.synxis.com/rez.aspx?Hotel=76179&Chain=21643&template=RBE&shell=RBE&start=availresults&arrive=8/1/2017&depart=8/6/2017&adult=1&child=0&group=080117SRCC).

+SRCCON begins at 9am Thursday morning, Aug.
+3, and will wrap up around 6pm Friday, Aug.
+4. Many attendees plan to arrive on Wednesday and leave Friday night or Saturday morning.
+Community members sometimes plan related events around SRCCON as well, so if you want more time in Minneapolis, the conference rate is available Aug.
+1-6.

 The Commons Hotel is located directly next to the SRCCON venue and is connected by a tunnel in case of bad weather.
 The reserved block of rooms will be available until July 2 or all rooms are booked, whichever happens first—booking early is always at good idea!

 ## Transit